valterc/ki2/README.md

 ### Ki2 data elements don't show up in the ride profile (when Karoo boots)

 Unfortunately this is a problem with the Karoo software itself.
-I've tried different ways to solve this issues but nothing works so far.
+I've tried different ways to solve this issue but nothing works so far.

 **Workaround:** Open the ride app with a profile with any Ki2 data elements, before starting the ride, back out from the ride app and return to the dashboard via the back button.
-The next time the ride app is opened from dashboard or from a route, all Ki2 data elements should appear.
+The next time the ride app is opened from the dashboard or from a route, all Ki2 data elements should appear.

-### Hood buttons don't work when the notification overlay is displayed or outside the ride app (or in the ride app without any Ki2 data elements added)
+### Hood buttons don't work in the control center or outside the ride app (or in a ride profile without any Ki2 data elements)

 This is a limitation of the Karoo SDK and a restriction of Android.
-Unfortunately the Karoo SDK does not provide any ways of performing input, so the implementation has to perform restricted Android operations that are not allowed when Ki2 app is on the background.
+Unfortunately the Karoo SDK does not provide any wcommands, so the implementation has to perform restricted Android operations that are not allowed when Ki2 app is on the background.

 **Workaround:** There is no known workaround, hood buttons only work in the ride app when a Ki2 data element is present on any page.